Skip to content

 offset = self._candidate_embeddings.shape[0]

-for index, candidate_id in enumerate(include_ids):
+for index, candidate_node in enumerate(nodes):

-self._candidate_id_to_index[candidate_id] = offset + index
+self._candidate_id_to_index[candidate_node.id] = offset + index

-new_embeddings[index] = nodes[candidate_id].embedding
+new_embeddings[index] = candidate_node.embedding

 # Compute the similarity to the query.